Hinge modes of three-dimensional Euler insulators: Introduction

 We also elucidate that the number of hinge modes corresponds to the value of the topological invariant $\bar{e}_2$~[Fig.~\ref{fig:concept}(a-c)].
 By deriving effective surface Hamiltonians from the generic continuum Hamiltonians exhibiting a nonzero Euler class, we reveal that multiple gapless solutions exist at the domain walls of the surface mass, which bind one, two, and three chiral hinge modes for $\bar{e}_2=1$, $2$, and $3$, respectively.
 Furthermore, we generalize our continuum theory to arbitrary $\bar{e}_2=N$ and show that 3D Euler insulators support $N$ chiral hinge modes for positive integer $N$.

-We numerically demonstrate the emergence of these chiral hinge modes using two tight-binding models corresponding to the continuum Hamiltonians with the topological invariants $\bar{e}_2=2$ and $\bar{e}_2=3$, confirming agreement with the predictions of the continuous theory.
+We numerically demonstrate the emergence of these chiral hinge modes using two tight-binding models corresponding to the continuum Hamiltonians with the topological invariants $\bar{e}_2=2$ and $\bar{e}_2=3$, confirming agreement with the predictions of the continuum theory.

 This paper is organized as follows.
 In Sec.~\ref{sec: Euler_class_review}, we review the reality condition on wave functions in the presence of $C_{2z}\mathcal{T}$ symmetry and the Euler class, which characterizes the band topology associated with a pair of real bands isolated from the rest of the bands.
 In Sec.~\ref{sec: e2=1}, we review that 3D Euler insulators characterized by $\bar{e}_2=1$ host a single chiral hinge mode.
 In Sec.~\ref{sec: e2=2}, we show that 3D Euler insulators characterized by $\bar{e}_2=2$ host double chiral hinge modes using both a generic low-energy continuum theory and numerical calculations of the corresponding tight-binding model.
 In Sec.~\ref{sec: e2=3}, we demonstrate that Euler insulators characterized by $\bar{e}_2=3$ support triple chiral hinge modes, employing a similar approach based on a continuum theory and tight-binding calculations.
-In Sec.~\ref{sec: e2=N}, by generalizing the low-energy continuum theory for $\bar{e}_2=1$,$2$, and $3$ in Secs.~\ref{sec: e2=1}, \ref{sec: e2=2}, and \ref{sec: e2=3}, we show that a 3D Euler insulator characterized by $\bar{e}_2=N$ supports $N$ hinge modes, where $N$ is a positive integer.
+In Sec.~\ref{sec: e2=N}, by generalizing the low-energy continuum theory for $\bar{e}_2=1$, $2$, and $3$ in Secs.~\ref{sec: e2=1}, \ref{sec: e2=2}, and \ref{sec: e2=3}, we show that a 3D Euler insulator characterized by $\bar{e}_2=N$ supports $N$ hinge modes, where $N$ is a positive integer.
 Finally, conclusions and discussion are given in Sec.~\ref{sec: conclusions_discussion}.